Prior to the WESA legislation in BC prior to March 31, 2014 a marriage revoked an existing will unless the will was made in contemplation of marriage.

-The BCCA examined a will using the word spouse, but not actually saying the will was made in contemplation of the marriage
+The BCCA examined a will using the word spouse, but not actually saying the will was made in contemplation of the marriage.
+The trial judge found that the marriage was revoked but the appeal court reversed that decision and held that the will was valid.

 The principal issue in this appeal is whether the will of Gordon William MacLean was revoked by his subsequent marriage to Karen Christiansen.
 The appellant trustee and executor, a solicitor, prepared the will with the knowledge that Mr. MacLean intended to marry Ms. Christiansen.
 Through inadvertence, he failed to include as a term of the will the customary declaration contemplated by s.
 15(a) of the Wills Act, R.S.B.C.
 1996, c.
 489, that the will was made in contemplation of the marriage.
 Absent such a declaration, a will is revoked pursuant to s.
 14(1 )(a) of the Wills Act.